pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 ## Benchmarks

 #### Window On Unsorted Data
 It gets faster about __57%__ in 4 threads.
-Performance increases nearly linearly with number of threads.
+QPS increases nearly linearly with number of threads.

 _bit_xor(...) over window as (... rows between unbounded preceding and current row)._